 However, most reports and reviews indicate that VPNArea’s speeds are good, and as it has such an abundance of servers, users should be able to easily find a faster server if they connect to a slow one.

-There is a lot to love about VPNArea.
 It uses the best protocol and encryption, which is what you need for a secure VPN.
-On top of that, you also get access to Netflix and torrenting, which is not common.
+On top of that it allows torrenting and you can unblock netflix (although speed may be an issue).

 While it does provide a decent server package, the reports by some users of slow speeds is a little concerning.